How to Change a Nappy

 Sometimes awkward, frequently smelly and always necessary, changing your baby’s nappy is a task you may approach with some apprehension or even repulsion.
-Remember though, if you don’t get it right the first time there will always be another time to perfect the skill.
+Remember though, if you don’t get it right the first time there's always next time.

 When changing your baby’s nappy you will need to choose a change area that is stable, big enough to lay your baby flat and preferably at a height that doesn’t require you to bend down too low.
 (Back pain from strained ligaments is common in parents who bend and stoop day in and day out).
 Whether you choose disposable nappies or reusable nappies with absorbable inserts, your baby will need to be changed every three to four hours during the day and every four to six hours overnight.
 Change times will however be influenced by sleeping habits as you wouldn’t wake him just for a nappy change.